 We may also disclose your Personal Data as required by law such as to comply with a subpoena or other legal process when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.
 If DecisionWise is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email or a prominent notice on our website of any change in ownership, changes to the use of your Personal Data, and choices you may have regarding your Personal Data.

-We will reveal a user’s Personal Data without his/her prior permission only when we have reason to believe that the disclosure of this information is required to establish the identity of, to contact or to initiate legal proceedings against a person or persons who are suspected of infringing rights or property belonging to DecisionWise or to others who could be harmed by the user’s activities or of persons who could (deliberately or otherwise) transgress upon these rights and property.
+We will reveal a Platform User’s Personal Data without his/her prior permission only when we have reason to believe that the disclosure of this information is required to establish the identity of, to contact or to initiate legal proceedings against a person or persons who are suspected of infringing rights or property belonging to DecisionWise or to others who could be harmed by the Platform User’s activities or of persons who could (deliberately or otherwise) transgress upon these rights and property.
 We are permitted to disclose Personal Data when we have good reason to believe that this is legally required.
-We may also disclose Personal Data to Users who are bound contractually to protect your data in a manner no less stringent than is provided for in this Policy.
+We may also disclose Personal Data to Platform Users who are bound contractually to protect your data in a manner no less stringent than is provided for in this Policy.

-Miscellaneous, Data Protection Officer; EU Representative
+Data Protection Officer; EU Representative

 DecisionWise has a “Data Protection Officer” who is responsible for matters relating to privacy and data protection.
 Our Data Protection Officer can be reached as follows: